SeldonIO/seldon-core/doc/source/install/kind.rst

     In order for Seldon Core to use Istio's features to manage cluster traffic, we need to create an `Istio Gateway <https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/>`_ by running the following command:

+    .. warning:: You will need to copy the entire command from the code block below

     .. code-block:: yaml

         kubectl apply -f - << END